joomla/joomla-platform/docs/manual/en-US/chapters/packages/media.md

 Abstract class `JMediaCollection` defines functions to combine several files into a single file.
 It is extended by concrete classes such as `JMediaCollectionCss` and
 `JMediaCollectionJs` which contains implementation of combine function for a particular file type.

-*Example* : How to obtain a `JMediaCollectionCss` object for css files and combine a set of files.
+*Example* : How to obtain a `JMediaCollectionCss` object for css files and combine a set of css files.

 ```php